opencrvs/infrastructure/charts/opencrvs-services/README.md

 ## Migration

-Data migration is executed as part of post-deployment steps by Helm, however sometimes it's needed to execute data migration manually.
+Data migration is executed as post-deployment hook by Helm, however sometimes it's needed to execute data migration manually.

 Helm allows to render and run particular data migration template by running following command:
 ```